poga/devpoga.org/content/post/2019-11-03-Golden-Age-of-Programming-Language/index.md

 We have new hardware: GPU, TPU, and FPGAs.

-We need more computing power, more developer, safer program, and friendlier culture. **The current paradigm is not enough.
-We have all the tools we need now.**
+We need more computing power, more developer, safer program, and friendlier culture. **The current paradigm is not enough.**